Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 What is the official URL for Chainlink Staking?

-The official webpage to stake LINK will be located at staking.chain.link.
+The official interface to stake LINK is located at staking.chain.link

-Make sure to bookmark this page and verify the URL when v0.2 launches to help protect yourself against spoofing and phishing websites.
+Make sure to bookmark this web page and verify the URL each time you access the interface to help protect yourself against spoofing and phishing attacks.
 Additional security best practices for crypto from the Ethereum Foundation can be found here.

 Can I use Etherscan to interact with v0.2?